 Wells Fargo Cash Wise Visa

-The Wells Fargo Cash Wise Visa card gives you a decent 0% intro APR on purchases and qualifying balance transfers within a 15-month period.
+Wells Fargo offers a wide selection of cards under its brand, but the Wells Fargo Cash Wise Visa card is perfect for beginners since it gives you a decent 0% intro APR on purchases and qualifying balance transfers within a 15-month period.
 The ongoing APR is 13.99%-25.99% (Variable).

 It has a zero annual fee and a 3% foreign transaction fee.
 The balance transfer fees are 3% or $5 per transaction (whichever is higher) and transfers should be done within 120 days.